informalsystems/hydro/tools/README.md

 ### Neutron Interchain Queries (ICQ) Relayer Setup

 Clone the [ICQ Relayer](https://github.com/neutron-org/neutron-query-relayer) repository and switch to the latest tag (v0.3.0 at the time of writing).
+Adjust the path in the `script.sh` file to point to the cloned repository.

 ### Setting up variables